semax mastery course

 fragment pharmacology is why semax works on the brain without triggering cortisol release.

-adrenocorticotropic hormone (ACTH) is a 39-amino-acid hormone produced by the anterior pituitary. its primary endocrine function is stimulating the adrenal cortex to produce cortisol via the MC2R receptor. but decades of research showed that ACTH fragments -- particularly positions 4 through 10 -- had independent effects on the central nervous system including improved attention, memory consolidation, and neuroprotection.
+Adrenocorticotropic hormone (ACTH) is a 39-amino-acid hormone produced by the anterior pituitary.
+Its primary endocrine function is stimulating the adrenal cortex to produce cortisol via the MC2R receptor.
+But decades of research showed that ACTH fragments -- particularly positions 4 through 10 -- had independent effects on the central nervous system including improved attention, memory consolidation, and neuroprotection.

-the critical discovery was that these cognitive effects did not require MC2R activation. the ACTH(4-10) fragment has essentially zero affinity for MC2R, meaning it cannot trigger cortisol release or interfere with the hypothalamic-pituitary-adrenal (HPA) axis. instead, it appears to work through neurotrophic factor upregulation (particularly BDNF and NGF) and monoamine neurotransmitter modulation.
+The critical discovery was that these cognitive effects did not require MC2R activation.
+The ACTH(4-10) fragment has essentially zero affinity for MC2R, meaning it cannot trigger cortisol release or interfere with the hypothalamic-pituitary-adrenal (HPA) axis.
+Instead, it appears to work through neurotrophic factor upregulation (particularly BDNF and NGF) and monoamine neurotransmitter modulation.

 interactive BDNF signaling pathway